- Grant Recipients

 Applying for a Responsive Grant

 Any organization meeting the basic requirements can apply for a Responsive Grant from WHF.
-For the best results, follow the steps outlined on this page when applying for a Responsive Grant.
+For the best results, follow the steps outlined on this page.

 Step 1: Questions to answer before applying.

 - Is the organization’s mission consistent with WHF’s funding priorities?

 - Does the organization meet all of WHF’s funding requirements?

 - Has the applicant reviewed WHF’s strategic plan?